Wildfire Resiliency Code Board

 The Division of Fire Prevention and Control (DFPC), in partnership with the CRO, are facilitating a Colorado Wildfire Resiliency Code (CWRC) Implementation Peer Exchange.
 Governing bodies that are adopting or supporting the adoption of the recently released 2025 CWRC are invited to learn from each other and participate in this peer-to-peer conversation.

-- Register for the monthly Peer Exchange, beginning with:
+Register for the monthly Peer Exchange, will continue with:

 Future, monthly or more peer exchanges will be facilitated on additional topics as defined by the interests of those participating.